codearachnid/legull/docs/privacy-policy.md

 ##Disputes

 We are based in [legull display="owner_locality"] and you are contracting to use our Site.
 This Policy and all matters arising from your use of the Site are governed by and will be construed according to the laws of [legull display="owner_locality"], without regard to any choice of laws rules of any jurisdiction.
-The federal courts and state courts that have geographical jurisdiction over disputes arising at our office location in the <siteZIPfield> zip code will be the only permissible venues for any and all disputes arising out of or in connection with this Policy or the Site and Service.
+The federal courts and state courts that have geographical jurisdiction over disputes arising at our office location in [legull display="owner_locality"] will be the only permissible venues for any and all disputes arising out of or in connection with this Policy or the Site and Service.

 [legull_condition is="has_arbitration"]
 ##ARBITRATION

 Notwithstanding anything that may be contrary within the “Disputes” provisions above, all matters, and all claims within a multi-claim matter, that are arbitrable, including all claims for monetary damages, shall be decided by a single arbitrator to be selected by us, who shall hold hearings in or near [legull display="owner_locality"], under the rules of the American Arbitration Association.[/legull_condition]

+[legull_condition is="has_no13"]
-[legull_condition is="has_no13"] No Users Under the Age of 13
+##No Users Under the Age of 13

 The Site is not intended for children under the age of 13.
 Children under the age of 13 should not use the Site at any time.
 We do not knowingly collect personal information from children under the age of 13.
 If we obtain actual knowledge that we have collected information from anyone under the age of 13, we will erase that information from our servers.
 It is a violation of our Terms of Service for children under the age of 13 to use the Site. [/legull_condition]

+##Terms Contact

+If you have any questions about these Terms, please address them to [legull display="owner_email"].

+##Last Updated

+These terms were last updated on *[legull display="last_updated"]*